 Here is a link to the National Do Not Call Registry.

 There are people who would be more than glad to separate your elderly family member and their money.
 Under no circumstance should your family member have to fret over how much to give.
 Even for the most worthy sounding causes.

 Avoid dementia confusion and put a block on who they can call

-Avoid dementia confusion and make the telephone available at certain times of the day
+Avoid dementia confusion.
+Make the telephone available at certain times of the day

-Avoid dementia confusion and totally remove the home phone
+Avoid dementia confusion and remove the home phone

 Here are some other tips that you may find useful when providing ADL’s :